eeditiones/teipublisher-docker-compose/README.md

 ## Change the server root context

-The two most important configuration settings can be found in `docker-compose.yml`:
+The two most important configuration settings can be found in [.env](.env):

 ```
-frontend:
+# eXist-db path the root of the server will be mapped to.
+Specifying a path here
-    image: nginx:alpine
+# will map the root to one single app.
+Change to empty string if you want to expose the
-    environment:
+# entire database and also set CONTEXT_PATH=auto below.
-      # eXist-db path the root of the server will be mapped to
+ROOT_PATH=/exist/apps/tei-publisher
-      - ROOT_PATH=/exist/apps/tei-publisher
+# App context path: set to 'auto' if the app should be exposed under its full path
-      # Name of the server - irrelevant on localhost
+# (e.g. /exist/apps/tei-publisher)
-      - SERVER_NAME=example.com
+CONTEXT_PATH=""
 ```

 The `ROOT_PATH` variable specifies, which database URLs will be mapped to the root, in other words: what users will see if they access the root of the server (e.g. `http://localhost`).
 Using the setting above, users will be presented with the entry page of the TEI Publisher app.
 Other applications running on the database cannot be accessed.